Skip to main content

 In some situations, we may update your information through other agencies.
 For example, we might check that we have a valid postal address with the Royal Mail – using their change of address list.
 We also check whether you are registered on the Telephone Preference Service (TPS) or Fundraising Preference Service (FPS) before sending marketing to you.

-During 2023 and into 2024, Crisis will be moving supporter information to a new EU based Microsoft Azure platform.
+During 2025, Crisis will be moving supporter information to a new EU based Microsoft Azure platform.
 The move increases and enhances how we keep your information safe and secure.
 As part of this project, we will be improving the quality of the information we hold about our supporters by reviewing and deleting extraneous information.

-1.1 If you visit one of our shops, cafes or Crisis Skylight Centres
+1.1 If you visit one of our shops or Crisis Skylight Centres

 • Your visit may be recorded on CCTV